areaDetector/ADCore/docs/ADCore/NDFileHDF5.rst

 -----------

 The HDF5 library supports a number of compression algorithms.
-When using HDF5 libraries to write and read files the compression is seemless: it only need to be switched on when writing and HDF5 enabled applications can read the files without any additional configuration.
+When using HDF5 libraries to write and read files the with standard HDF5 compressions (N-bit, szip, and libz) it only need to be switched on when writing and HDF5 enabled applications can read the files without any additional configuration.
+When using Blosc, LZ4, BSLZ4 and JPEG no additional configuration is required for NDFileHDF5 to write the files, because it registers these compression filters.
+However, when reading files written with Blosc, LZ4, BSLZ4, or JPEG the environment variable HDF5_PLUGIN_PATH must point to a directory containing the shareable libraries for the decompression filter plugins.
+This allows any application built with HDF5 1.8.11 or later to read files written with these compression filters.
+The areaDetector/ADSupport modules builds these shareable libraries for Linux, Windows, and Mac.
 Only one compression filter can be applied at the time.

 The following compression filters are supported in the NDFileHDF5
 plugin: